 If you have a full case citation e.g. R v Morrison 1 WLR 1859

 If you only have the party names e.g. DPP v Majewski

-Available in print in the Treforest library and online in LexisLibrary in the 'Commentary' section.
+Available online in Lexis+ UK in the 'Commentary' section.
 Select it from the homescreen.

 This is the only complete narrative statement of the law of England and Wales providing encyclopedic definitions of each point of law with footnotes to the most significant primary sources.
 It is an excellent source for detailed definitions to cite in coursework assignments and is designed to enable practitioners to answer the full range of questions likely to arise in the course of practice.